BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 Facing this problem, what can we do to keep reading the series?
 I identified 3 options:
 - find another translation
-- learn japanese to read the source material
+- learn Japanese to read the source material
 - create a new translation from scratch

 {{< callout info >}}